denisse-orellana/bellabeat_case/README.md

 <p align="center"><img width="100%" src="./images/hours_asleep_vs_steps.png"></p>

+There is no direct correlation between __Hours Asleep and Total Steps__.
+When people sleep between 7 and 8 hours, they have an increasing number of steps.
+Also, when they sleep less than 5 hours and more than 9 hours, they have a decreasing number of steps.

 __Relation betweeen Hours Asleep and Time in Bed:__

 <p align="center"><img width="100%" src="./images/hours_asleep_vs_in_bed.png"></p>

-There is not direct correlation between __Hours Asleep and Total Steps__.
-When people sleep between 7 and 8 hours they have an increasing number of steps.
-Also, when they sleep less than 5 hours and more than 9 hours they have a decreasing number of steps.

-In the next chart __Hours Asleep and Hours in Bed__, there is a direct correlation between this two variables, more time spend in hours asleep means more time in bed.
-From this we can see that people go to bed at least 30 minutes before sleep, time that can fluctuate for each individual.
+In the next chart __Hours Asleep and Hours in Bed__, there is a direct correlation between these two variables, more time spent in hours asleep means more time in bed.
+From this, we can see people go to bed at least 30 minutes before sleep, time that can fluctuate for each individual.

 __Relation betweeen Hours Asleep and Calories:__